 At one point or another, you may find yourself faced with the need for a route parameter that is consumed before the request hits the controller.
 You can achieve this using Laravel's routing events and/or middleware, but once you've finished, you'll notice that the controller is receiving the parameter, even though it doesn't need it.

-Fortunately, Laravel's Route
+Fortunately, Laravel's Illuminate

-object has a method that can help us with this.
+object has a method that can help us

 /**